ORNL/intersect-architecture/concept.rst

 :ref:`intersect:arch:ms`
    The :ref:`intersect:arch:ms` maps the :ref:`intersect:arch:pat` to
-   the :ref:`intersect:arch:sos` with loosely coupled microservices and standardized interfaces.
+   the :ref:`intersect:arch:sos` with loosely coupled microservices and uniform interfaces.
 It defines :ref:`intersect:arch:ms:interactions` and provides a :ref:`intersect:arch:ms:class` that includes :ref:`intersect:arch:ms:class:infrastructure` and :ref:`intersect:arch:ms:class:experiment`.
 The microservices are defined to